andygrunwald/go-gerrit/README.md

 // Username: Andy Grunwald
 ```

-If digest auth is not supported by the choosen Gerrit instance, an error like `WWW-Authenticate header type is not Digest` is thrown.
+If the chosen Gerrit instance does not support digest auth, an error like `WWW-Authenticate header type is not Digest` is thrown.

-If you get an `401 Unauthorized`, check your Account Settings and have a look at the `HTTP Password` configuration.
+If you get a `401 Unauthorized`, check your Account Settings and have a look at the `HTTP Password` configuration.

 #### HTTP Cookie